Details in the TIMELINE section

 As an undergraduate at Syracuse University, Eric studied color printing and color theory with legendary instructor Tom Richards at the Newhouse School of Journalism and graduated in 1968 with a B.A. in English Literature.
 In 1969-70 he worked with mentor Pete Turner as his studio manager.

-Eric’s prints are in several private collections and museums, and he has won numerous awards including the “Advertising Photographer of the Year” award in 1986 from the American Society of Media Photographers.
+Eric's prints are in several private collections and museums, and I have won numerous awards including the “Advertising Photographer of the Year” award in 1986 from the American Society of Media Photographers.
 Showcasing a portfolio of his color images in its October 2008 issue, Rangefinder magazine referred to Eric as one of a “handful of color photographers who are true innovators.”

 In 1972 he photographed Haiti for Time magazine, resulting in one of his most famous images, “Coca Kid,” which was included in Life magazine’s special 1997 issue “100 Magnificent Images,” as well as the ASMP archive at the International Center of Photography.
 His Time cover portrait of opera singer Beverly Sills would later be included in the permanent collection of the National Portrait Gallery.
 In 1980 he had his first major exhibit in New York at the ”Space” gallery in Carnegie Hall and a print of his image “Promised Land” was chosen for inclusion in the permanent collection of the George Eastman House.